-JEAMS will try to publish 100 page issues (excluding the advertisements from the page count) 2 to 4 times a year, which should accommodate ideally 6 to 8 manuscripts per issue.
+JEAMS will try to publish 100 page issues up to 4 times a year, which should accommodate ideally 6 to 8 manuscripts per issue.
 Depending upon demand and funding, we hope to increase our publishing schedule from quarterly to bimonthly (every 2 months, or 6 times a year).

 If you are a potential advertiser, please email submissions@JEAMS.org to obtain a mock issue and other details.
 Meanwhile, click on the images below to view some representative pages at larger sizes, or right click to magnify or download.

 Any field of study is welcome for the October 1, 2017 submission deadline.
 JEAMS publishes generally within the biomedical and life sciences, but welcomes research in any STEM field.
 We seek to publish valid and scientifically sound research that represent important advances.
-We will not consider papers previously posted on a blog or a pre-print server.
+We will not consider papers previously published, or already self-published on a blog or a pre-print server like arXiv.

-We charge $0 submission fee and $0 article processing charge (APC).
-JEAMS is not an open access journal, but rather a subscription journal that has a one year embargo period for unpaid readers who want our content for free.
+We charge $0 submission fee and $0 article processing charge (APC) because JEAMS is not an open access journal.
+Instead, JEAMS is a subscription journal that has a one year embargo period for unpaid readers who want our content for free.
 During that embargo period, JEAMS will try to recover from the loss from not charging the authors, e.g. through subscriptions, advertising, and donations.

 The identities of the author and peer reviewers would be anonymous initially in the double-blind open peer review on our password protected online platform where the author would be allowed to interact with the peer reviewers.
 This interaction will accelerate the peer review process, and will eliminate the major delay from each peer reviewer drafting individual reports for the editors.
 Occasionally, the identities of the peer reviewers would be disclosed to give publication credit by listing their names on the published paper.